Chapters | Links |

 95 #46 & #47

 Stopping to soak in the scenery.
-At times it was overwhelming.
+At times it is overwhelming.

 95 #48

-Hiking the ice fields was treacherous.
+Hiking the ice fields is treacherous.
 Especially with a 100 pound load.

 95 #49